mgreenbe/pkdd-15-predict-taxi-service-trajectory/README.md

 2. Add columns `first_long`, `first_lat`, `last_long`, `last_lat`, with datatype `float`, containing the first and last reported positions for each trip.
 3. Prepare a "baseline" submission file (see `sampleSubmission.csv` for the format) where the prediction fo a trip's final destination is, simply, it's last reported position.
 4. Submit your submission file to Kaggle.
 Here's the [submission link](https://www.kaggle.com/c/pkdd-15-predict-taxi-service-trajectory-i/submit).
 Where, on the leader board, does this na&iuml;ve approach land you?
+5. [extra credit] Add a column to `df` with the distance, in kilometers, of each partial trajectory.